 This quarter, Quintain have been very busy in the Build-to-Rent sector!
 Recently, they have revealed they’re building two new Built-to-Rent residential buildings located at Wembley Park partnered with J.P.
 Morgan (Quintain).
-The £277m deal is delivering 769 homes, 74% of which are Build-to-Rent, and is expected to finish by early 2025 and is notably Quintains largest development loan ever.
-Additionally, they’ve also collaborated with John Sisk & Son on this project, who have previously been in collaboration for over 18 years and now come together in a £227m deal!
+The £277m deal is delivering 769 homes, 74% of which are Build-to-Rent, and is expected to finish by early 2025.
+Notably Quintains largest development loan ever.
+Additionally, they’ve also collaborated with John Sisk & Son on this project.
+They have previously been in collaboration for over 18 years and now come together in a £227m deal!
 The residential development and completion of a new 7-acre park represent the largest construction contract at Wembley Park to date (BTRNews).

 The PBSA market is constantly changing especially after the pandemic due to the rising demand for this type of accommodation.
-Universities don’t have sufficient stock of university-owned or nominated accommodation meaning they are unable to offer them housing in their own cities which inevitably impacting the students’ experience, wellbeing by housing the students far away (jdsupra).
+Universities don’t have sufficient stock of university-owned or nominated accommodation.
+This means that they’re unable to offer students housing in their own cities inevitably impacting the students’ experience, wellbeing.
+This is by housing the students far away from where they’re meant to be everyday (jdsupra).
 Take York, for instance, students at University of York were placed in accommodation in Hull due to accommodation shortages.
 This forced them to have to take an hour’s coach journey each day in order to attend lectures, seminars and extracurricular activities.

 As of recent, Regal London plans have been discussed for a 349-bed student accommodation in Wembley, north London called The Society!
 This project is in attempt to bring more affordable housing to more domestic, rather than international students, estimating 240,000 students in London.
 Regal says they are ‘looking to create one of the best-in-class and sustainable student buildings in the capital.’
 As well as aiming for an ‘Excellent’ rating from BREEAM (Building Research Establishment Environmental Assessment Method) and a WELL Platinum certificate (PropertyWeek).
 This scheme is going to prove to be very useful to not only students but will help environmentally and grow the market sustainably as well.

-The Scottish government released reports on second homeowners, indicating that in Great Britain there are 850,000 households that own their own home and a second home in the UK with a possibility of further homes in or outside of the UK (Gov.Scot).
-Just a month later, the Scottish government stated they are implementing measures to ensure long-term residential housing in Edinburgh, becoming Scotland’s first ‘Short Term Let Control Area’ (Gov.Scot).
+The Scottish government released reports on second homeowners.
+This revealed that 850,000 households in Great Britain have both a primary residence and a second residence.
+Additionally with a possibility of further homes in or outside of the UK (Gov.Scot).
+Just a month later, the Scottish government stated they’re implementing measures to ensure long-term residential housing in Edinburgh.
+This is becoming Scotland’s first ‘Short Term Let Control Area’ (Gov.Scot).
 We will be waiting eagerly to see the results of this measure.

 Furthermore, Scotland, aiming to tackle the cost-of-living crisis, is considering allowing councils to double council tax rates for second homeowners (Scotsman).
 Similarly, Wales are considering raising council tax to discourage second home ownership.
 Alternatively, in Cornwall, a Donate the Rebate campaign urges second homeowners to donate £400 to be used to help vulnerable people deal with rising energy costs (ITV).
 With all these changes being made, it will be interesting to see if other countries follow suit and implement their own measures and campaigns to help the vulnerable amidst these difficult times.

-Over in Wales, £65 million has been allocated to ensure everyone has a home by building 1000 homes in the next year and a half (Gov.Wales).
-Whether or not this will be enough to help alleviate the burden of the housing crisis in Wales is yet to be determined.
+Over in Wales, £65 million has been allocated to ensure everyone has a home.
+This is achieved by building 1000 homes in the next year and a half (Gov.Wales).
+It remains to be seen if this will be sufficient to lessen the strain of Wales’ housing shortage.

 Meanwhile, Nicola Sturgeon is urged to help tackle the housing crisis in Scotland amidst the cost-of-living crisis by Shelter Scotland (STV).
 There are reportedly a record-breaking number of children currently living in temporary accommodation in Scotland, with the number currently sitting at a shocking 8,000+ (Shelter Scotland).